-47% of the United States is uninhabited land.
-Raw land is always a good investment but developing land is no easy task.
-Developing raw land can be complicated and require more due diligence.
-But if you’re willing to do the work, raw land can be a lucrative investment.
-To secure a solid land investment, read our guide to walk through the necessary steps of how to develop the land.
+Did you know that just under half (47%) of the United States is uninhabited — and potentially suitable for land development?
+Purchasing raw land is always a good investment but developing land is no easy task.
+The process can be complicated and require due diligence.
+But if you’re willing to do the work, developing raw land can be a lucrative investment.
+Read our guide to walk through the necessary steps on how to develop land.

 Raw land is a secure investment when adequately vetted.
 Even if you don’t see the return on it immediately after development, there are many benefits to owning land: